Caring for the Blue Torch Cactus

 Soil

 The Blue Torch Cactus needs fast-draining, gritty soil to mimic its natural desert environment.
 A commercial cactus or succulent mix works well, but you can also create your own by mixing potting soil with coarse sand and perlite.
-The key is making sure the soil doesn't retain excess moisture, as this could cause root rot.
+The key is ensuring the soil doesn't retain excess moisture, as this could cause root rot.
 A pot with good drainage holes is essential, whether you're growing it indoors or out.

 Indoors, Outdoors, or Both?